App Sketchbook

 I started App Sketchbook in 2009 while teaching myself mobile design.
 At the time, the iPhone App Store was still new and there was little design guidance available online.
 I wanted a sketchbook that worked better for mobile layouts and flows, so I designed one.

-The first print run was 300 copies.
+The first print was 300 copies.
 I launched the product using a simple one-page ordering site connected to PayPal and shared it through early social channels like Twitter and Facebook.
-The run sold out in six hours.
+It sold out in six hours!
+Side note: AMA about posting a product for sale before going on vacation.

-I handled the business myself.
-I packed and shipped orders, managed inventory, and responded to customer emails.
+I packed and shipped orders, managed inventory, and responded to customer emails on nights and weekends.
 As demand grew, I expanded the product line to include additional sketchbooks, including versions designed for web and responsive layouts as those needs became more common.

-The sketchbooks received shoutouts in both Tapworthy by Josh Clark and iPhone Developer Guide: The Missing Manual by Craig Hockenberry.
+The sketchbooks received shoutouts in books written by industry-defining voices like Tapworthy by Josh Clark and iPhone Developer Guide: The Missing Manual by Craig Hockenberry.
 I also produced custom branded editions for companies including AOL and Mailchimp, as well as for UX-focused conferences.

 I ran the business until 2020.
 By then, sales had slowed, design tools had shifted toward fully digital workflows, and my inventory was depleted.
-Rather than restock, I chose to close the business.
+Rather than take a chance on a restock or go down the path of reinvention, I chose to close the business.

 If this project resonates or you want help with your own project, reach out!